voorhoede/vue-lazy-load/docs/v1/readme.md

 **Component to lazy load content using the Intersection Observer API**

-This compenent uses the [Intersection observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to detect when its content enters or exists the browser's viewport.
+This component uses the [Intersection observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to detect when its content enters or exists the browser's viewport.
 The content only loads just before it comes into view, reducing initial page weight and load time.

 [[toc]]